philosophers-stone/transform/README.md

 ![alt text](https://travis-ci.org/philosophers-stone/transform.svg?branch=master "Travis CI build status")
 ## Documentation

-The `PhStTransform` protocol will convert any Elixir data structure using a given transform map into a new data structure.
+The `PhStTransform` protocol is a way to create dynamic protocols on the fly.
+It can transform any Elixir data structure by applying functions to each specific Elixir data type in the way that makes sense for that data type.

 The `transform/3` function takes the data structure and a map of transformation functions and a depth level.
 It